 Regular sex with penetration (with a partner or alone) helps to give the vagina what it needs to stay healthy and functional—blood flow to its tissues.

-If you want sex to continue to be a part of your life, your new best friends will be lubricants and moisturizers, lubricants to use during sex, and moisturizers to use between sexual encounters to keep your vagina moist.
+If you want sex to continue to be a part of your life, your new best friends for vaginal dryness treatment are:

-If the dryness doesn't improve, or you are experiencing dryness all the time, talk to a gynecologist or menopause specialist you trust.
+If the dryness doesn't improve after using moisturizers and lubricants, or you are experiencing dryness all the time, talk to a gynecologist or menopause specialist you trust.
 Sometimes thinking it through and developing a plan with another person can really help.

-If you prefer to use alternative therapies, by all means, explore them, but please get your advice from a qualified provider who has experience in vaginal therapies.
+If you prefer to use alternative therapies, by all means, explore them.
+But please get advice from a qualified health care provider who is knowledgeable about sexual health.
+And definitely

 One extra note about your most critical sexual organ: your mind.
 When you're not actually in the mood for sex, or you are not aroused enough for sex, all the lubricants and moisturizers in the world won't make the experience pleasurable.
 Give yourself time, and ask for time from your partner to allow both your mind and your body to engage before sex.